 Closing Documents Sent

-Check with your lender that all the necessary closing documents are sent to the title company, preferably a day before the closing date.
+Check with your lender that all the necessary closing documents are sent to the title company.
+Preferably this happens a day before the closing date.

 Now you are almost ready for closing on your new home!